What is it, really?

 On the contrary, innovation often lies in the category of Exploration activities, whose focus is to transform current assets or acquire new assets to build the offers of tomorrow.

 It is hard for companies to juggle between these two seemingly opposing activities and make them cohabit efficiently within their structure.
-More often than not, Exploitation triumph over Exploration, mostly because the latter bears a multitude of uncertainties around the ROI, a new organisational model, new technical skills and methods to acquire etc.
+More often than not, Exploitation triumph over Exploration, mostly because the latter bears a multitude of uncertainties around the ROI, a new organizational model, new technical skills and methods to acquire etc.

 Even if the willingness is there, it is difficult for companies to even start building an innovation culture as they are tuned in an Exploitation machine, constantly in search of immediate ROI.